Why Club Head Speed Drops With Age, And What You Can Do About It.

 Both groups were strength tested in the leg extension 1RM, bench press 1RM, and hand grip strength by dynamometer.
 Two power tests were also carried out.
 These were the vertical jump, and seated medicine ball throw.
 I was very happy to see these two power tests included as they are rarely used in studies with more elderly populations, but are very practical and easily replicated.
 (They also make for great training exercises).

 During the training intervention the experimental group carried out 3 training sessions per week for 12 consecutive weeks.
 Over the course of the 12 weeks the subjects progressed from 3 sets of 10 repetitions with 40% of their 1RM to 3 sets of 4 repetitions with 75% of their 1RM in both the leg extension, and bench press.
 It must again be noted that the subjects were encouraged to move as quickly as possible during the upward phase of the lift.
 It was an explosive movement, not a slow steady tempo.
-This is a vitally important point.
+This focus on an explosive tempo is a vitally important point.
 For the vertical jump and the seated medicine ball throw, the subjects progressed from 3 sets of 2 repetitions to 2 sets of 3 repetitions.
 This is an extremely low volume of work for the jumping and throwing.
 (This may have been purposefully kept this low due to the untrained nature of the subjects).

 From pre to post testing, the experimental group increased on the bench press 1RM by an average 61.8%, the 1RM leg extension by an average of 44.1%, vertical jump height by 40.2%, and ball throwing distance by 17.2%.
 No significant changes were seen in the control group.